ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/basic/_index.md

 {{< /hint >}}

 # Nodes
 There are some traced properties with the same type.
-If all their interior properties are traced from the root class, the generated traces would be huge and chaotic.
+If all their interior properties are traced with recurse from the root class, the generated traces would be huge and chaotic.
 Considering from a different perspective, repeatedly constructed objects should maintain independence in design, so that they do not require deep exploration when called.
 Take the example of a car model, you might access the cost of the wheels from the outside, but there is no need